Atmospheric model

-An atmospheric model is a mathematical model constructed around the full set of primitive dynamical equations which govern atmospheric motions.
+In atmospheric science, an atmospheric model is a mathematical model constructed around the full set of primitive, dynamical equations which govern atmospheric motions.
 It can supplement these equations with parameterizations for turbulent diffusion, radiation, moist processes (clouds and precipitation), heat exchange, soil, vegetation, surface water, the kinematic effects of terrain, and convection.
 Most atmospheric models are numerical, i.e. they discretize equations of motion.
 They can predict microscale phenomena such as tornadoes and boundary layer eddies, sub-microscale turbulent flow over buildings, as well as synoptic and global flows.
-The horizontal domain of a model is either global, covering the entire Earth, or regional (limited-area), covering only part of the Earth.
-The different types of models run are thermotropic, barotropic, hydrostatic, and nonhydrostatic.
-Some of the model types make assumptions about the atmosphere which lengthens the time steps used and increases computational speed.
+The horizontal domain of a model is either global, covering the entire Earth (or other planetary body), or regional (limited-area), covering only part of the Earth.
+Atmospheric models also differ in how they compute vertical fluid motions; some types of models are thermotropic, barotropic, hydrostatic, and non-hydrostatic.
+These model types are differentiated by their assumptions about the atmosphere, which must balance computational speed with the model's fidelity to the atmosphere it is simulating.

 Forecasts are computed using mathematical equations for the physics and dynamics of the atmosphere.
 These equations are nonlinear and are impossible to solve exactly.
 Therefore, numerical methods obtain approximate solutions.
 Different models use different solution methods.
 Global models often use spectral methods for the horizontal dimensions and finite-difference methods for the vertical dimension, while regional models usually use finite-difference methods in all three dimensions.
 For specific locations, model output statistics use climate information, output from numerical weather prediction, and current surface weather observations to develop statistical relationships which account for model bias and resolution issues.

 Types

+Thermotropic

 The main assumption made by the thermotropic model is that while the magnitude of the thermal wind may change, its direction does not change with respect to height, and thus the baroclinicity in the atmosphere can be simulated using the 500 mb and 1000 mb geopotential height surfaces and the average thermal wind between them.